-- Any necessary first aid will be carried out by the practitioner heading up the ‘bubble’, all
+- Any necessary first aid will be carried out by the first aid trained staff.
+Staff will use appropriate

-- All notifications of accidents/ incidents and first aid will be uploaded to Tapestry and a
+- All notifications of accidents/ incidents and first aid will be uploaded to Tapestry and we require you to acknowledge

 - Major accidents/incidents will be dealt with in the usual way using PPE.